 \textbf{Results} A key prerequisite for sim2real adaptation is that the transferred model produces predictions accurate enough for safe real-world data collection.
 As shown in Fig~\ref{fig:rw-exp-cf} and~\ref{fig:rw-exp-mushr}, although there was a mismatch between the reference and the zero-shot SR model trajectories, the SR model was accurate enough for the real-world deployment, which is especially crucial for passively unstable systems like quadrotors.

 Fig.~\ref{fig:rw-exp-cf} illustrates the Crazyflie experiments.
 Across all disturbance scenarios, residual learning consistently improved control performance, leading to trajectories that more closely tracked the reference.
 The benefit was especially evident in the circular path tracking task under an offset shift: the residual-augmented controller improved the alignment with the reference path.
 At the end of the cycle, the trajectory returned to a position much closer to the starting point, demonstrating tighter long-horizon tracking.
 Both SR*+NN and NN*+NN showed stable control improvement over few-shot residual training, showing comparable adaptation performance.
-The SR residual baselines exhibited unstable performance fluctuations during adaptation that resulted in hardware damages.
+The SR residual baselines exhibited unstable performance fluctuations during adaptation that resulted in hardware damage.
 Lastly, when we directly fine-tuned the SR model with real-world data (i.e., SR*+SR), we observed the SR model losing key structural dependencies identified in simulation.
 In particular, the thrust variable, which correctly appears in the $z$ velocity update in Table~\ref{tab:sr_equations}, was absent in the newly fitted equation.
 This omission led to inaccurate vertical dynamics and failure to maintain stable flight.

 Fig.~\ref{fig:rw-exp-mushr} shows the experimental results for the racecar.
-In both scenarios, SR base model showed superior zero-shot performance compared to the NN base model, and this gap is more noticeable than in sim2sim scenarios.
-Additionally, SR*+NN showed consistent improvement over both cases, whereas SR*+SR produced less stable improvements over the residual process.
+In both scenarios, the SR base model showed superior zero-shot performance compared to the NN base model, and this gap is more noticeable than in sim2sim scenarios.
+Additionally, SR*+NN showed consistent improvement over both cases, whereas SR*+SR produced less stable improvements.